 - In the second game, Atelier Iris 2, Ice items are again the weakest, since there are only two of them and the stronger one only deals medium damage.
 Meanwhile, there are a lot more Fire-based items and the second strongest item (Cerberus Flute) is Fire-based.
 The strongest item, however, deals all four elemental damage at once.

-- In Shin Megami Tensei games, sometimes there are the 'Element' race.
+- Certain games have the 'Element' race.
 They always have Erthys as the weakest, then Aeros, then Aquans, and Flaemis with the highest level.
-Sometimes they are followed by Paracelsus' elementals, but the element order stays the same, with Gnome as the weakest, followed by Syplh, Undine, and Salamander.
+Sometimes they are followed by Paracelsus' elementals, but the element order stays the same, with Gnome as the weakest, followed by Sylph, Undine, and Salamander.
 Not that their levels matter much, since they're usually fusion fodder. note

-- In Persona 3, Bufu and Zio spells have higher MP cost than Agi and Garu spells.
-They actually have the same power, but Bufu and Zio can inflict Freeze and Shock ailments, respectively, while the other two only deals damage.
+- In Persona 3, Bufu and Zio spells have higher MP costs than Agi and Garu spells.
+They actually have the same power, but Bufu and Zio can inflict Freeze and Shock ailments, respectively, while the other two only deal damage.